-All our programmes and fun activities are matched up to learning areas, similar to the Early Years Foundation Stage (EYFS) areas.
+All our programmes and fun activities are matched up to learning areas, which are linked to the Early Years curricula of England, Scotland, Wales and Northern Ireland.
 Our fun activity or programme filter pages mean you should be able to drill through the large amount of our content on CBeebies and find some suggestions that should be more suitable for the lessons or day you are planning.

 There are many ways you may choose to use our site to support your day or to pass to your children's parents and carers - we'd love you to drop us a line to tell us how you've been using it.
 We hope to eventually make a 'top tips' video with some teachers showing us their ideas.
 Please email your teaching suggestions to: email@example.com